spiritualnulll/erlcpy/README.md

 > [!CAUTION]
 > This is now abandoned as per the discovery of [Arimuon/erlcPY](https://github.com/Arimuon/erlcPY).
 This project won't get updates nor any support from my side.
+> Try using the one linked above, its better than mine.
+This project is now **read-only** because of this- obviously there is someone better than us in anything.

 # erlcpy
 A light-weight ~~script (turns out I was dumb)~~ API wrapper to interact with the ERLC API.